appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 Open [http://myapp.dev:9080] in your browser and it should look like as shown above in the dist screenshot.

-Cool... everything fine!
-Being ready for take off? :)
+Cool... everything is fine!
+Ready for take off? :)

 <br/>
 ## Login Form

-We'll enhance the AngularJS app by adding a login form that will make use of an Authentication-Service on the backend side, which we'll implement later on.
-First step is to create a new route `login` vi yeoman by doing...
+Now enhance the AngularJS app by adding a login form that will make use of an Authentication-Service on the backend side, which we'll implement later on.
+First step is to create a new route `login` vi Yeoman by doing:

 ```bash
 yo angular:route login